 TB disease must be treated for at least 6 months and in some cases, treatment lasts even longer if sputum smears and cultures do not convert to negative.
-The initial phase for treating TB disease should include four drugs: isoniazid, rifampin, pyrazinamide, and ethambutol.
+The initial phase for treating TB disease should include four first-line drugs: isoniazid, rifampin, pyrazinamide, and ethambutol, unless otherwise indicated.
 When the drug susceptibility results are available, usually in about 8 weeks, clinicians may change the regimen.
 Treatment is continued with at least two drugs to which the bacilli are susceptible for the duration of the regimen.